These 8 Yoga Poses May Help You Find Relief for Migraine Attacks

 Seated cow face pose (Gomukhasana)

-Martone says this is a great yoga pose to open your chest and shoulders, which can reduce tension that can lead upward and manifest as a headache.
+Martone-Snell says this is a great yoga pose to open your chest and shoulders, which can reduce the tension that can lead upward and manifest as a headache.

 - Sit upright with legs crossed at the knees: Your left foot should be to the outside of your right hip, while the right foot should be to the outside of your left hip, with your right knee stacked on top of the left knee.